Bareboat Chartering | Online Course

 belize

 This comprehensive chartering course will take you about 5 hours to complete including the test.
-Once completed, your sailing certification will be instantly updated.
+Once completed, your boating certification will be instantly updated.
 We guarantee that you'll enjoy your yacht charter sailing vacation more because of this clinic or we'll simply refund your $39.
 We also recommend that the entire crew take this course.
 If you're captain, having your crew understand bareboat chartering before you leave the dock is going to make your job much more enjoyable.
-If you're going to be crewing on an exhilarating charter sailing vacation, then get the most out of your vacation by investing in essential chartering knowledge now.
+If you're going to be crewing on an exhilarating charter sailing or powerboating vacation, then get the most out of your vacation by investing in essential chartering knowledge now.

 Once on a charter trip, we decided that if we'd wanted a trip to go smoothly without a hiccup then we should have taken a Disney cruise liner vacation.
 Instead, the trip just seemed to be full of McGyver-type problems to solve.
 Every one of them was a fun challenge but it seemed like there was more than our fair share.
 At the end of the week, we had more fun stories than Mickey Mouse himself.
 We had a ball, but the trick to the success was the ability to draw on all the little tips and gems we'd learned from past experiences.
 This Clinic has all those right here.
 You're going to feel like you are a professional yacht charterer the instant you've completed this Clinic and your crew is going to be astounded at your seemingly endless knowledge when you're in the thick of it.